Deadline: December 1, 2023

-Applications for the Echidna Global Scholars Visiting Fellowship 2023 are now open.
-The Echidna Global Scholars Programme at the Center for Universal Education (CUE) at Brookings seeks to catalyze and amplify the impact of local leaders working to advance gender equality in and through education across the Global South.
+Applications are open for the Echidna Global Scholars Visiting Fellowship 2024.
+The Echidna Global Scholars Program at the Center for Universal Education (CUE) at Brookings seeks to catalyze and amplify the impact of local leaders working to advance gender-transformative education across the Global South.

 During a six-month fellowship, Echidna Global Scholars conduct individual research focused on improving learning opportunities and life outcomes for girls, young women, and gender non-conforming people, develop their leadership and evidence-based policy skills, build substantive knowledge on gender and global education issues, and expand their pathways for impact.
 Upon completion of the fellowship, scholars transition to the Echidna Alumni Network, a growing community of practice aimed at promoting their significant, sustained, and collective influence on gender-transformative education globally and locally.

-Since its inception in 2012, the Echidna Global Scholars Programme has hosted ten cohorts of fellows and currently supports an alumni network of 33 scholars from 20 different countries.
+Since its inception in 2012, the Echidna Global Scholars Program has hosted ten cohorts of fellows and currently supports an alumni network of 33 scholars from 20 different countries.

 The Echidna Global Scholars fellowship consists of three distinct phases: